mne-tools/mne-cpp/applications/mne_plugin_creator/README.md

 Learning the Qt ecosystem is challenging and can be frustrating for new users who just want to implement a simple plugin.
 Even just copying the DummyPlugin and renaming it is non-trivial and surprisingly time consuming.
 Providing a CLI plugin creation tool the likes of Javascript's `npm` or Swift's `spm` will significantly lower MNE-CPP's barrier to entry for new users and increase its adoption.

+Likewise, a detailed explanation of how the plugin interface methods work has been added to the header files of the generated plugin with the goal of bringing new developers up to speed more quickly by helping them to grasp the big picture and avoid common pitfalls.

 ## Usage

 Presently `mne_plugin_creator` is intended to be run from within the Qt Creator IDE.
 Set it as the active project and run it to be presented with the CLI.
 You will be asked for basic information about the plugin you want to create.